 Extreme Sentencing: We must reduce both the number of people entering Connecticut's jails and prisons and the extreme laws and policies that drive extraordinarily long and harsh prison terms.

 Unfair Prosecutorial Practices: Prosecutors across the country work toward convictions, not justice.
-In Connecticut, these unelected officials, called state's attorneys, are selected by the chief state's attorney and have no meaningful oversight.
+In Connecticut, these unelected officials, called state's attorneys, have no meaningful oversight.

 Barriers to Reentry: Each year, 600,000 people nationwide return home from prison to their communities and families.
 Yet their challenges do not end once the prison bars are lifted.
 Formerly incarcerated people face nearly 50,000 federal, state, and local restrictions nationwide that make it difficult to reintegrate back into society.
 Among New England states, Connecticut has the highest rate of people who are disenfranchised because of their involvement with the justice system.
 We're working to end the collateral consequences that are imposed on people who are living with a criminal record.